-- Setting of well-being objectives we looked at the Council's approach to setting its wellbeing objectives.
-We found that the Council has applied the sustainable development principle in the setting of its new well-being objectives, but could strengthen its arrangements for citizen involvement and monitoring its progress. - Use of performance information -service user perspective and outcomes we looked at the service user perspective and outcome data provided to members and senior officers, and how this information is used.
+• Setting of well-being objectives - we looked at the Council's approach to setting its wellbeing objectives.
+We found that the Council has applied the Sustainable Development Principle and carried out extensive engagement when setting its Wellbeing objectives but will need to further develop its monitoring arrangements.

+Use of performance information - service user perspective and outcomes - we looked at the service user perspective and outcome data provided to members and senior officers, and how this information is used.
 We found that the performance information provided by the Council to senior leaders to enable them to understand the service user perspective and the outcomes of the Council's activities is limited.